 Option 1 - Preferred: Provide specific requirements for Regional Water Boards to allow mixing zones and dilution credits for chronic toxicity

 Under this option, the Provisions would provide Regional Water Boards the continued discretion to grant mixing zones and dilution credits for acute or chronic toxicity to non-storm water NPDES dischargers on a discharge-by-discharge basis.
 The Provisions would not require Regional Water Boards to grant mixing zones, but the Provisions would specify that a Regional Water Board may allow mixing zones and dilution credits for acute or chronic toxicity when sufficient capacity exists in the receiving waters for dilution and mixing zones.
+Any mixing zones or dilution credits established in a non-storm water NPDES permit for meeting the chronic or acute effluent limits in the Provisions must be granted in accordance with section 1.4.2 of the SIP.

-Any permit allowing mixing zones or dilution credits would need to specify the method by which the mixing zone was derived, the dilution ratio calculated, the IWC granted, and the point(s) in the receiving water where the applicable objectives must be met.
+As described in the SIP, any permit allowing mixing zones or dilution credits would need to specify the method by which the mixing zone was derived, the dilution ratio calculated, the IWC granted, and the point(s) in the receiving water where the applicable objectives must be met.

-In granting a mixing zone, Regional Water Boards would need to ensure that a mixing zone meets the requirements specified in Section IV.B.2.d. of the Provisions.
-Specifically, mixing zones would not be allowed to:
+In granting a mixing zone, Regional Water Boards would need to ensure that a mixing zone meets the requirements specified in Section 1.4.2 of the SIP.
+For example, mixing zones would not be allowed to:

 Compromise the integrity of the entire water body;